 Excluded are those durable and non-durable items that are available under the Medicaid State Plan.
-Support coordinators shall pursue and document all alternate funding sources that are available to the recipient before submitting a request for approval to purchase an Environmental Accessible Adaptation.
-To avoid delays in service provisions/implementation, the support coordinator should be familiar with the process for obtaining DME through the Medicaid State Plan.
+Support coordinators shall pursue and document all alternate funding sources that are available to the recipient before submitting a request for approval to purchase an environmental accessible adaptation.
+To avoid delays in service provisions/implementation, the support coordinator should be familiar with the process for obtaining durable medical equipment (DME) through the Medicaid State Plan.